 Past research has already shown relationships between lightning and wind turbines.
-Multi-MW wind turbines are tall structures with a higher probability of being struck by typical negative cloud-to-ground lightning than their surroundings.
-However, when towers and natural objects rising more than 100 m above their surroundings are exposed to strong local electric fields under thunderclouds, their tendency to initiate an upward propagating leader itself is increased.
-The upward leader can trigger return strokes as it reaches the charge in the cloud above.
-A rotating wind turbine tends to have a higher chance of initiating an upward leader than a static tower of similar height, and also has a larger attractive radius than the expected one for a stationary tower.
+Multi-MW wind turbines are tall structures with a higher probability of being struck by typical negative cloud-to-ground lightning than their surroundings (Rachidi et al. 2008).
+Towers and natural objects rising more than 100 m above their surroundings are exposed to strong local electric fields under thunderclouds, which increases their tendency to initiate an upward propagating leader itself (Berger 1967).
+A rotating wind turbine tends to have a higher chance of initiating an upward leader than a static tower of similar height (Wang et al. 2008), and also has a larger attractive radius than the expected one for a stationary tower (Wilson et al. 2013).
 Due to the blades of a wind turbine rotating at fast speeds, the blade tips avoid the accumulation of self-produced space charge (ionized air).
 The speed of the blade tip needs to be greater than the drift velocity of small ions produced by corona in order to escape the space charge.
-Therefore, the blades are exposed to stronger local electric fields than static objects (Montanyà et. al 2014).
+Therefore, the blades are exposed to stronger local electric fields than static objects (Montanyà et al. 2014).